-Government Organization and Employees.]

-"(2) REPORT.-Not later than 4 years after the date of the enactment of this Act [Dec.
+Government Organization and Employees.] "(2) REPORT.-Not later than 4 years after the date of the enactment of this Act [Dec.
 17, 2002], the Government Accountability Office shall prepare and submit to the Committee on Government Reform [now Committee on Oversight and Government Reform] of the House of Representatives and the Committee on Governmental Affairs [now Committee on Homeland Security and Governmental Affairs] of the Senate a report on the operation of chapter 37 of title 5, United States Code (as added by this subsection).
-Such report shall include- "(A) an evaluation of the effectiveness of the program established by such chapter; and
+Such report shall includegram established by such chapter; and